ojizero/blog/content/posts/getting-started-with-nix.md

 It also allows for easy rollbacks since you would just revert to using an older profile version, that refers to the older symlinks.
 In a sense, these profiles represent the state of the system at some point in time, and they are versioned so you can switch between them easily.

 Another neat side effect from this, is that anything that is installed as a dependency is only ever used but what depends on it, you can't really see or use it yourself.
 For example if you install something that depends on some library, you can't easily access this library from any global point, unless you install it explicitly.
-This immediately fixes the problem were you could depend on some globally installed dependency, that "disappears" when you remove whatever dependended on it.
+This immediately fixes the problem where you could depend on some globally installed dependency, that "disappears" when you remove whatever dependended on it.

 ### Installation